-Join Von Glitschka for an in-depth discussion in this video Inspiring logo designers, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Inspiring logo designers, part of Learning Logo Design.

 When bank tellers are trained to detect counterfeit currency, they don't study the…cheap counterfeits, they study the real thing.…They become so familiar with the attributes of good currency that when a…counterfeit comes through, they recognize it immediately for what it is.…A bad bill.
 The same methodology is true in the context…of logo design.
 As the designer, the best way for you to…recognize and establish good creative habits is all about focusing and studying…those who do a great job at logo design.
 When you do this you'll start to pick up…on specific attributes that come across in their design.…